-Respecting the following core principles will help us chart a safer course and a path toward a world without nuclear weapons:
+Respecting the following core principles will help us chart a safer course and a path towards a world without nuclear weapons:

-- 1. All states have an obligation to comply with the United Nations (UN) Charter in its entirety, including by not committing acts of aggression and by renouncing the use of force for the acquisition of territory. - 2.
-All states must comply with applicable international law including international humanitarian law at all times. - 3.
-All states bear responsibility to work for a world without nuclear weapons, but the states with the biggest responsibility to lead are the states that possess nuclear weapons. - 4.
-All states must foster a culture of dialogue and cooperation to uphold and reinforce the multilateral non-proliferation regime, with the NPT at its centre.
+- 1. All States have an obligation to comply with the Charter of the United Nations in its entirety, including by not committing acts of aggression and by renouncing the use of force for the acquisition of territory. - 2.
+All States must comply with applicable international law, including international humanitarian law, at all times. - 3.
+All States bear responsibility to work for a world without nuclear weapons, but the States with the biggest responsibility to lead are the States that possess nuclear weapons. - 4.
+All States must foster a culture of dialogue and cooperation to uphold and reinforce the multilateral non-proliferation regime, with the Non-Proliferation Treaty at its centre.
 They also should work together to ensure that it is agile in responding to emerging challenges and opportunities, including those related to technological innovation.

-5. All states must keep working to move away from dependence on nuclear weapons.
+5. All States must keep working to move away from dependence on nuclear weapons.
 Nuclear deterrence has not proven to be, nor should it be, the final form of security.

-The core principles set out above are currently being disregarded by some states, with grave and worsening consequences.
-All states must reassert these principles and demonstrate their adherence to them.
+The core principles set out above are currently being disregarded by some States, with grave and worsening consequences.
+All States must reassert these principles and demonstrate their adherence to them.